 Customer behavior drives innovation.

 Starbucks originally created its app to alleviate crowds in stores back in 2011.
 The company noticed increased congestion at their locations and searched for an opportunity to minimize long lines.
-In order to speed up the checkout process, Starbucks created a mobile app that customers could pay with instead of using a card or cash.
+To speed up the checkout process, Starbucks created a mobile app that customers could pay with instead of using a card or cash.
 Keep in mind this innovation was implemented at a time when mobile pay was in its infancy.
-By developing continuous user research, Starbucks is able to generate innovative ideas and solutions quickly.
+By developing continuous user research, Starbucks can generate innovative ideas and solutions quickly.

 Notice that Starbucks didn’t simply throw technology at their problem.
 The company used customer research to generate an idea that was then brought to life with the support of technology.
-The major concern in this scenario was speed.
+The primary concern in this scenario was speed.
 Starbucks needed to speed up the checkout process and shorten lines.
 To do so, they decided to create another payment method for their products.
-That payment method would then be delivered through a mobile app.
-The app was not the solution to the problem, the new payment system was.
+What payment method would then be delivered through a mobile app?
+The app was not the solution to the problem; the new payment system was.
 Using technology to support solutions can drive innovation, but technology alone cannot.

-Making an investment in innovation now can save your business later.
+Investing in innovation can save your business later.

-By making customer experience a priority, Starbucks was able to position themselves as a leader in mobile ordering.
+By prioritizing the customer experience, Starbucks positioned itself as a leader in mobile ordering.
 This also gave customers time to adapt to the new technology and adjust their buying habits with the brand.
 Today, most of its customers are comfortable with mobile ordering and were not significantly impacted by the closures and limited operations this year.
 If Starbucks created the mobile ordering app earlier this year when the pandemic began, their customers would need time to adapt, and revenue could have been impacted.
-By continuing to keep innovation top of mind, companies like Starbucks are able to survive uncertainty and leverage their previous innovations in adjusting business strategies.
+By keeping innovation top of mind, companies like Starbucks can survive uncertainty and leverage their previous innovations in adjusting business strategies.

-Learn more about RIDG’s customized innovation process, designed to guarantee scalable product or service design and continuous identification of increased revenue opportunities.
+Learn more about RIDG’s customized innovation process, which guarantees scalable product or service design and continuously identifies increased revenue opportunities.